standardnotes/snjs/specification.md

 ### Key Rotation

 By default, upgrading an account's protocol version will create a new `itemsKey` for that version, and that key will be used to encrypt all data going forward.
-To prevent large-scale data modification that may take hours to complete, any data encrypted with a previous `itemsKey` will be re-encrypted with the new `itemsKey` _progressively_, and not all at once.
+To prevent large-scale data modification that may take hours to complete, any data encrypted with a previous `itemsKey` will be re-encrypted with the new `itemsKey` progressively, and not all at once.
 This progressive re-encryption occurs when an item is explicitly modified by the user.
 Applications can also be designed to bulk-modify items during idle-capacity, without user interaction.

 **When changing the account password:**